VinCam01/ML_Project_775831/README.md

 - NB_CLASSES = 26 -> number of classes in the classification task.
 - N_SPLITS = 5 -> number of folds for cross-validation.

+[^7]:Saritas, Mucahid Mustafa, and Ali Yasar.
+"Performance analysis of ANN and Naive Bayes classification algorithm for data classification."
+International journal of intelligent systems and applications in engineering 7.2 (2019): 88-91.

 ## 3 - Experimental Design
 In this section, we present the experiments conducted to validate the effectiveness of our model for classifying exception codes.